agude/agude.github.io/_drafts/2018-02-19-popular_names.md

 ## Thoughts and Observations

 Why are the most popular girl's names driven by fads, but boy's names are not?
 I have a theory: throughout history, far more men have been famous than women.
 This shows up in biblical names as well, with Mary being essentially the only women of importance in the Bible.
-This allows boy's names to survive generation to generation as parents look to famous men for inspiration and use their names.
+This allows boy's names to survive generation to generation as parents look to famous men for inspiration and used their names.
 Parents of girls had fewer options, and so new names were able to fill the void each generation, leading to their quick rise and fall.

 One pattern that is evident for both boy's and girl's names is the declining relative popularity of the top names.
 In the 1880s, the most popular name for